ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/session/querying/how-to-stream-query-results.java.markdown

-# Session : Querying : How to stream query results?
+# Session: Querying: How to stream query results?

 Query results can be streamed using `stream` method from `advanced()` session operations.